YosefLab/Compass/docs/_sources/AWS-tutorial.rst.txt

    source ~/.profile

-That last line just addes the ~/.local/bin directory to the path so compass can be run more easily.
+That last line just addes the ~/.local/bin directory to the path so Compass can be run more easily.

 Installing CPLEX
 ----------------